chromakode/isolated-core/README.md

 })
 ```

-### `loadCore({ scripts, args })`
+### `loadCore({ scriptURL, args })`

-Load a new core with specified `args` by creating an iframe and injecting the specified `scripts` into it.
+Load a new core with specified `args` by creating an iframe and injecting a script with the specified `scriptURL` into it.
 Returns a promise which resolves when the core is ready to attach, or rejects in case of request or JS error.

 When the promise resolves or rejects, it passes an object of the form: